 With in any one system, there may be hundreds of files that are essentially taking up space.
 These files range from JPG images, MP3 down to program files and the occasional folder backup.
 However finding these files can be quite time consuming.

 Do you have teachers complaining that they can’t access the Internet on there laptops when they are at home?
-The chances are they are trying to use there own broadband connection and the Internet Explorer Proxy setting has been enabled for the schools filtered internet service.
+The chances are they are trying to use there own broadband and Internet Explorer has been enabled for the schools filtered internet service.
+Proxy Control can help.

 If you like using the Microsoft Robocopy tool from the Server Resource kit to copy files across networks and disks, then you might be interested to know that there is a user friendly GUI.